fastai/course-v3/docs/start_salamander.md

 ![](/images/salamander/stop.png)

-For more details, updating the course / fastai library see "[Returning to work](update_salamander)".
+For more details, & updating the course / fastai library see "[Returning to work](update_salamander)".

-## Advances users: Connect via terminal
+## Advanced users: Connect via terminal

 Click "Setup Access Key" and generate or upload an ssh key - it'll get added to all of your servers automatically.
 You can then copy & paste `ssh ubuntu@[xxx.xxx.xxx.xxx]` from the webpage to your terminal.
 Press enter and you're in!